manuelbua/uracer-kotd/README.md

 This work is being distributed under the [Apache License 2.0](./LICENSE).

-## Donations
+## Code reuse

-There is **no need** for that, really.

 If you want to re-use ideas, code or whatever, please do it!
+There is **no need** for licenses, donations or whatnot, really.

 If you really want to send me some gold you have some choices:
 - send **pennys** via [https://paypal.me/ManuelBua](https://paypal.me/ManuelBua)